Dead4ever07/LBAW/EBD.md

 ## A5 : Relational Schema

+This artifact contains the Relational Schema obtained by the mapping from the Conceptual Data Model in agreement with the BCNF.

+### 1. Relational Schema

+The following schema is the convertion from the UML already in the BCNF.

 | ID | Relation |
 |----|----------|
 | R01 | user_account(<ins>id</ins>, email UK NN, name NN, password NN, join_date NN DF Today, profile_picture) |